-When new business map users of MapBusinessOnline first open up the tool, they notice a light blue box off to the left called Map & Data (M&D).
+When new business map users of MapBusinessOnline first open up the application, they notice a light blue box off to the left called Map & Data (M&D).
 You’ll see that Map & Data shows a list of Map Layers with checkboxes.
 Map & Data is a critically important tool to MapBusinessOnline users.
 M&D allows MapBusinessOnline users to do the following:

-- Turn off and on the various data layers you plan to use in your business map.
+- Turn off and on the various data and map layers you plan to use in your business map.
 Check on and off your imported business datasets or included administrative districts, and even your background map

 - Control the transparency of shaded geographic layers, territories, and areas of interest

 - Tweak the boundary color and thickness options, turn off internal boundaries